San Diego is the oldest town in California, with lots of sunshine and beaches for an ideal vacation.

 Valentine’s Day in San Diego

-Visitors to San Diego love its harbor, beaches, cruises, food, and history, all of which make it a compelling destination for couples in love.
-Young and old couples, visitors, and locals alike love spending their Valentine’s Day in San Diego.
+Visitors to San Diego love its harbor, beaches, cruises, food, and history, making it a compelling destination for couples in love.
+Young and old couples, visitors, and locals love spending their Valentine’s Day in San Diego.